FahimHafiz/FahimHafiz.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+Interested in computer vision, AI, bioinformatics and HCI.

 I am currently working as a Lecturer at the <a href="https://cse.uiu.ac.bd">Department of CSE, United International University, Bangladesh</a>.
 My research interests are computer vision, AI, bioinformatics and HCI.